Opening doors. Engaging minds.

 Living on campus

-Residence hall living, suite-style residence, and on-campus apartments are available.
+Residence hall living, suite-style residences, and on-campus apartments are available.
 Our dining hall, run by Bon Appétit, caters to all tastes, including organic and vegetarian fare.

-Most full- and part-time students can access federal, state, and private loans, as well as scholarships and grants.
-More than 90% received aid last year.
+Most full- and part-time students can access federal, state, and private loans, plus scholarships and grants up to $26,000.
+More than 95% received aid last year.
 Payment plans are available.

-• Women’s: basketball, cross-country, soccer, softball, tennis, volleyball
+• Women’s basketball, cross-country, soccer, softball, track & field, volleyball

 • NCAA Division II, Pacific West Conference